 - A full week dedicated to in depth exploration of Search & Rescue Dogs

-- For incoming 7th, 8th, 9th, and 10th graders (2022-2023 school year) who have attended at least one beginner session.
+- For incoming 7th, 8th, and 9th (2023-2024 school year) who have attended at least one beginner session.
 The beginner and advanced sessions may occur during the same summer.

 - Cost: $650